Taos Canyon Campgrounds

 Capulin, La Sombra & Las Petacas

-These campgrounds will remain closed at least until New Mexico allows gathering of 25 people.
-If they do open, we will strive diligently to keep our facilities disinfected, but cannot guarantee our facilities will be 100% free of coronavirus.
+We strive diligently to keep our facilities disinfected, but cannot guarantee they will be 100% free of coronavirus.
 Please bring your own hand sanitizer, and if you are feeling ill, help protect other campers and our employees by staying home.

 The Taos Canyon Campgrounds consist of three campgrounds (Las Petacas, Capulin, and La Sombra) along US Highway 64.
 Often instead of referring to one of these campgrounds, people just call them Taos Canyon Campgrounds.
 These three are the closest campgrounds that Scenic Canyons operates to Taos, New Mexico.
 All three are best designed for tent camping or very small trailers (not to exceed 16 feet).